Present Participle in English

 Formation of Present Participle

-The present participle form of the verb is formed just by adding the suffix ‘-ing’ to the verb.
+The present participle form of a verb is formed just by adding the suffix ‘-ing’ to the verb.
 When you add the suffix ‘-ing’ to the verb, it will become a present participle.
-Some spelling changes take place while adding the suffix ‘-ing’ to the verb.
-To learn more about this you can study spelling rules for adding ‘ing’ to the verb on Study English Page.
+Some spelling changes take place while adding the suffix ‘-ing’ to a verb.
+To learn more about this you can study spelling rules for adding ‘ing’ to verbs on Study English Page.

 • Cry ------crying